-PREA - Sexual Abuse Prevention Inmate Orientation Outline indicates presenters are available at orientation with a guideline of all information that should be presented.
+(b) PREA - Sexual Abuse Prevention Inmate Orientation Outline indicates presenters are available at orientation with a guideline of all information that should be presented.
 PREA - Sexual Abuse Prevention Inmate Orientation Outline is provided to staff presenting the material.
 The auditor reviewed the guide.
-The guides ensure the following is addressed: PREA Mission, PREA Coordinator, PREA Compliance Manager, What is PREA, Zero Tolerance, Personal Safety, Standards of Inmate Behavior, What to do if Abused, Reporting Sexual Abuse, Consequences of false reporting, victim services, explaining Pat searches, Confidentiality, Why opposite gender staff verbally announce their presence.
+The guides ensure the following is addressed: PREA Mission, PREA Coordinator, ADS PREA, What is PREA, Zero Tolerance, Personal Safety, Standards of Inmate Behavior, What to do if Abused, Reporting Sexual Abuse, Consequences of false reporting, victim services, explaining Pat searches, Confidentiality, Why opposite gender staff verbally announce their presence.
 The auditor viewed the video.
 The video used at orientation has been filmed in New York DOCCS using incarcerated individuals confined in this state.
 It is twenty-four minutes long.
 It reviews personal testimony from numerous male incarcerated individuals emphasizing that sexual abuse and sexual harassment more commonly occurring through manipulation and how to avoid manipulation.
 It reinforces that incarcerated individuals can report to anyone anytime.
 It is their right to be free from sexual abuse, sexual harassment and retaliation.
 It addresses how to report outside the agency, to the Inspector General (IG) (now the Office of Special Investigations), Sexual Abuse Prevention & Education Office (SAPEO), outside Rape Crisis Center and how to have family/friends report.
-There is a personal message from the Acting Commissioner and the PREA Coordinator.
+There is a personal message from the A/Commissioner and the PREA Coordinator.
 A link to this video is available on the agency website for anyone to view.
-During the tour, the auditor observed orientation activities and was able to informally discuss the PREA education with approximately nine incarcerated individuals.